 Furthermore, Jesus said “that is where their weeping and gnashing of their teeth will be,” which the Watchtower says will occur when Jesus sits down upon his judgment throne in the future.
 But if the poor unsuitables who have been separated out by the angels over the ensuing decades have perhaps already passed away before Armageddon, how is it they have wept and gnashed their teeth in anguish over the judgment against them?

 Ironically, but appropriately, it is the princes of Bethel themselves who will eventually have to answer to Christ for dishing up this warmed-over, blasphemous tripe.
-(See question from reader: How Will It End for the Watchtower? and articles: Woe to the Stupid Prophets and The Tables Have Become Full of Filthy Vomit)

 WHEN ARE THE LAST DAYS?